 This is part 2 of a 3-part series related to the American Lung Association’s 2020 State of Lung Cancer report.

-In part 1 of this 3-part series, we reviewed findings from several recent studies investigating racial disparities in lung cancer treatment and survival, and we interviewed 2 authors of those studies regarding their findings and various aspects of this topic.
+In part 1 of this 3-part series, we review findings from several recent studies investigating racial disparities in lung cancer treatment and survival, and present interviews with 2 authors of those studies regarding their findings and various aspects of this topic.
+In part 3, we present an interview with one of the investigators who conducted a trial to develop a system-based intervention to improve rates of curative treatment.

 In part 2, we focus on the most recent State of Lung Cancer (SOLC) report by the American Lung Association (ALA), which included state-level and national-level data on lung cancer in people of color for the first time.